FAIRmat-NFDI/nomad-docs/docs/howto/customization/workflows.md

 ## Referencing Tasks in different uploads

-As already mentioned under "Considerations for archive path specification" above, your workflow YAML can reference entries that you have previously uploaded to NOMAD.
+As already mentioned under [Considerations for archive path specification](#path-specification), your workflow YAML can reference entries that you have previously uploaded to NOMAD.
 In this case, you should replace the path prefix `../upload/archive/mainfile/<mainfile_name>` with `../uploads/<upload_id>/archive/<entry_id>`.

 ???
 Tip "Corresponding `dft.workflow.archive.yaml` from above example"